klahrich/chiefhustler/content/diary/99-smlr-part-2.md

 And in this case, while the price is good, it's not good enough for me to look past my hesitancy on the fundamentals.
 I think I can find other investments at similar IRRs that I would have a higher conviction on.

 So I sold, at a loss.
 Which I would have avoided if I had done the work prior instead of blindly cloning someone else.
 I'm OK with it though, I learned my lesson.
 As they say: conviction can't be borrowed.
+I also learned that scaling in works better for me psychologically speaking, as opposed to buying a full position quickly.

 ## The meta game